Scientific Name

 How to Grow and Care

 Pachyphytum will not tolerate frosts well.
-Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures which may go below 45 °F (7 °C) during the extended period should be avoided.
+Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures that may go below 45 °F (7 °C) during the extended period should be avoided.
 It tolerates high heat and intense sunlight.
-As with most succulents from the Crassulaceae family, Pachyphytum can tolerate (and even appreciated) poor soil conditions so long as it is well-draining.
+As with most succulents from the Crassulaceae family, Pachyphytum can tolerate (and even appreciate) poor soil conditions so long as it is well-draining.
 It can thrive in full or partial sunlight.

 One of the most common pests to houseplants is the mealybug, and your Pachyphytum may fall prey to this pest.
-The symptoms of a mealybug infestation are slowed or stopped growth (though in summer, this is a normal sign of dormancy).
+The symptoms of a mealybug infestation are slowed or stopped growth (though in summer, this is a typical sign of dormancy).

 See more at How to Grow and Care for Pachyphytum.